aakashkumar1980/apps-microservices/README.md

           }
       }

+      @Autowired
+      private ApplicationContext applicationContext;

       Campaign campaign1 = applicationContext.getBean(Campaign.class);
       Campaign campaign2 = applicationContext.getBean(Campaign.class);
       ...
       # here, each call to getBean() returns a new instance of Campaign.
+        NOTE: @Autowired cannot be used with prototype scope directly, as it will always inject the same instance.
       ```
   - `request`: One instance per HTTP request (for web applications).
   - `session`: One instance per HTTP session (for web applications).
   - `application`: One instance per ServletContext (for web applications).